ialsina/NRCA-Spectra/README.md

 `Natural_out.txt` is used to create the `Element` instances, but that only needs to be done once and has already been done. `Compound_out.txt` is used to create new `Compound` instances, and can be done at any time.
 Enter that file, follow the instructions, change the filename to `Compound_in.txt` and run the project (alternatively, run `spcat.mix_in()`).
 New `Compound`s will be imported, and their spectra will be stored in the `data/` directory so that this doesn't have to be done every time.

 Also, when a file ending in `_in.txt` is imported, the `in` suffix disappears so that it doesn't get imported every time.

+*Note:* The file `Natural.txt` that exists in the root directory of the project is a reminiscence of the time where the `Elements` were created (sounds biblical).
+It is merely a file that contains the isotope natural abundances of the elements

 ### In depth